 Let’s be honest—figuring out how to be happy with yourself in the moment can be a bit of a struggle.
 Many of us find ourselves thinking, I’ll be happy when… and then focus on achieving those goals.
 Although there is nothing wrong with trying to make your future self happier, we should be cultivating our current happiness, too.
-This slight obsession we have with figuring out our own happiness may be due to the fact that we’re bad at it—or at least that’s what some research says.
+This slight obsession we have with figuring out our own happiness may be due to the fact that we’re bad at it—or at least that’s what our experts say.

 “We aren’t always particularly good at it, and we seem to be getting worse,” says Sherry Benton, Ph.D., who has more than 25 years of experience in counseling psychology.
-According to the World Happiness Report 2017, the United States ranked third among the Organisation for Economic Co-operation and Development countries in 2007, but it has since declined to the 19th spot (in 2016).
+According to the World Happiness Report, the United States ranked 19th in happiness from 2016 to 2018.

 Meet the Expert

 What’s interesting is that some of the things that we think may make us happy actually won’t do so in the long term.
-Based on scientific research conducted over the past 40 years, Benton says that most of us need a basic level of financial security and stability to be happy.
-But beyond that, making more money doesn’t necessarily add to our happiness.
+Benton says that, based on scientific research conducted over the past 40 years, most of us need a basic level of financial security and stability to be happy.
+But beyond that, she says, making more money doesn’t necessarily add to our happiness.

 Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits.

 “Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” she says.
 So what tends to push the needle when it comes to happiness?
-Family, friendship, social connections, new experiences, gratitude, and compassion are a few factors.
+Family, friendship, social connections, new experiences, gratitude, and compassion may be a few factors.
 “Real happiness is not a destination—it’s a journey,” Benton tells us.
 “We experience happiness in the here and now from the choices we make in our daily lives.”

 Embrace Experiences Over Things